• Skip to primary navigation

 If you are looking to change the game this St. Patrick's Day, look no further.
 Cooking sous vide creates a juicy, tender corned beef like you have never had before.
 So go ahead and kiss goodbye to dry, chewy corned beef forever.

-In this recipe we keep it simple by picking up a pre-brined corned beef with a pickling spice packet included.
+In this recipe we keep it simple by picking up a pre-brined corned beef with a pickling spice packet included (we have included a simple pickling spice mix just incase).
 This is the definition of an easy cook with incredible results.
 Now you can celebrate St. Paddy's Day the right way with easy, delicious corned beef and a couple pints of Guinness.
 Enjoy.

 sous vide corned beef and potatoes